 To prepare the surface, I would definitely scrub the dickens out of it.
 My professional cabinet painter sister swears by Krud Kutter for tackling kitchen grease before kitchen makeovers.
 Let dry completely, obviously.

-Tools you will need for installing sticky tile backsplash:
+- Tools and supplies you will need for installing sticky tile backsplash:

 Installing Peel and Stick Tile Backsplash in the Kitchen

 - Start at the bottom and work up.